Calum Scott

 Calum Scott (born 12 October 1988) is an English singer and songwriter.
-In April 2015, he rose to prominence after competing on the ITV talent contest Britain's Got Talent, where he performed his version of Robyn's hit "Dancing on My Own".
-After coming sixth in the contest, he released his version as a single the following year, which peaked at number two on the UK Singles Chart and became Britain's best-selling single of summer 2016.
+He rose to prominence in April 2015 after competing on the ITV talent contest Britain's Got Talent, where he performed a cover of Robyn's hit "Dancing on My Own" and earned a Golden Buzzer from Simon Cowell.
+After placing sixth in the contest, he released his own version of the song as a single the following year, which peaked at number two on the UK Singles Chart and became Britain's best-selling single of summer 2016.

-Scott later signed with Capitol and in 2017, released the single "You Are the Reason", which was included on his 2018 debut album Only Human, which reached number 4 on the UK Albums Chart.
-Later in 2018, he collaborated with Leona Lewis to release a duet version of the single "You Are the Reason".
+Scott later signed with Capitol and in 2017, released the single "You Are the Reason", included on his 2018 debut album Only Human, which reached number 4 on the UK Albums Chart.
+The performance has been seen over a billion times on YouTube.
+Later in 2018, he collaborated with Leona Lewis to release a duet version of "You Are the Reason".

 Early life

-Scott was born in Beverley, East Riding of Yorkshire, to parents Debbie Burton and Kevin Scott, and grew up around the Yorkshire area, mainly North Ferriby and Kingston upon Hull.
-His parents split up when he was two years old, and his father moved to Canada.
+Calum Scott was born in Beverley, East Riding of Yorkshire to Debbie Burton and Kevin Scott, and grew up in the Yorkshire area, mainly in North Ferriby and Kingston upon Hull.
+His parents split up when he was two years old and his father moved to Canada.
 He has a younger sister, Jade, who is also a singer.
-Scott played the drums, and his sister later encouraged him to sing.
+Scott played the drums and his sister later encouraged him to sing.
 Prior to his fame, he worked in human resources.

 Career

 2013–2015: Career beginning and Britain's Got Talent

 On 15 August 2013, Scott won the talent competition Mail's Star Search, organised by Hull Daily Mail.
 He then joined a Maroon 5 tribute band, Maroon 4, and toured around the United Kingdom.
 In 2014 he formed the electronic duo, The Experiment with John McIntyre.
 The debut single, "Girl (You're Beautiful)", was released on 14 June.
 The duo performed the song on Good Morning Britain and BBC Look North, but after, broke up.

 On 11 April 2015, Scott's audition for the ninth series of Britain's Got Talent was broadcast on ITV.
 Just before his audition, his sister Jade also auditioned but was stopped early on both of her songs by Simon Cowell.
-Jade received four "No" votes from David Walliams, Alesha Dixon, Amanda Holden and Simon Cowell.
+Jade received three "No" votes from David Walliams, Amanda Holden and Simon Cowell; Alesha Dixon's vote was not given as it was not needed.

-Despite obvious nerves at seeing his sister get rejected, Calum performed a cover of Robyn's "Dancing on My Own", which he had heard Kings of Leon performing on BBC Radio 1's Live Lounge in 2013.
-Following a standing ovation from the judging panel, Cowell pressed the Golden Buzzer giving Scott an automatic place in the live shows.
-Explaining his decision to send Scott straight to the semi-finals, Cowell said:
+Even while having nerves and perhaps being anxious while seeing his sister not being advanced on the show, Calum performed a cover of Robyn's "Dancing on My Own", which he had heard Kings of Leon performing on BBC Radio 1's Live Lounge in 2013.
+After a standing ovation from the judging panel, Cowell pressed the Golden Buzzer giving Scott an automatic slot in the live shows.
+Cowell said: